InovaFiscaliza/RF.Fusion/src/mariadb/scripts/README.md

 When changing these scripts, keep these rules in mind.

-### Treat bootstrap scripts as versioned contracts
+### Treat bootstrap scripts as canonical contracts

-The filenames are versioned for a reason.
+The current repository keeps one canonical bootstrap script per database.

-If a change alters schema shape, seed format or bootstrap semantics in a meaningful way, prefer introducing a new versioned script instead of silently rewriting history.
+If schema shape, seed format or bootstrap semantics change, update the corresponding `create*` script so a fresh deployment always lands directly on the current supported state.

 For the current repository state, the three `create*` scripts are the only canonical bootstrap SQL artifacts in this directory.